-- Where during the year, the Portfolio Manager has engaged an external third party expert to value level 3 investments: - > We understood the valuation methodology.
-Selected a sufficient and appropriate sample and obtained the models directly from the independent valuation expert for the selected sample; - > We understood how the inputs were derived and agreed the valuation inputs, such as collateral loan amounts, interest rates and maturity dates to the underlying source data for the selected sample; - We assessed the appropriateness of the selected valuation methodology, being a discounted cash flow model; - > With respect to the selected sample, we engaged our auditor's expert to assess the methodology and assumptions (such as prepayments, defaults and the discount rate) used by the independent valuation expert in determining the fair value of a material investment.
-They also checked the mathematical accuracy of the valuation models sampled; and - > We assessed the independence, reputation, competence and objectivity of the independent valuation expert and reliability of their work through reviewing their terms of engagement, industry research and discussion with our auditor's expert.
+- > We understood the valuation methodology and assessed its appropriateness, being discounted cash flow modelling. - > We selected a sufficient and appropriate sample and obtained the models directly from the management's independent valuation expert; - > For the selected sample, we understood how the inputs were derived and agreed the valuation inputs, such as collateral loan amounts, interest rates and maturity dates to the underlying source data: - > We engaged our auditor's expert to assess the methodology and assumptions (such as prepayments, defaults and the discount rate) used in independent valuation expert's model for one investment. - > We assessed the independence, reputation, competence and objectivity of the independent valuation expert and reliability of their work through reviewing their terms of engagement, industry research and discussion with our auditor's expert;